-This reduces the amount of funding collected through rates.
-The Draft Schedule of Fees and Charges for 2022/23 has been reviewed and proposes an increase to all fees by 3.3%, which is the CPI index provided by economic consultancy Berl.
+This reduces the amount of funding that needs to be collected through rates.

+The Draft Schedule of Fees and Charges for 2022/23 has been reviewed and in general, it is proposed to increase all fees by 3.3%, which is the CPI index provided by Berl.
 Fees set by legislation or regulation are unchanged.
 Changes have been made in the following areas: